NCERT Solutions for Class-10 Science Chapter-15 Our Environment

 Question 7.
 How can you help in reducing the problem of waste disposal ?
 Give any tivo methods.

-Waste disposal is becoming the biggest problem of all local bodies.
+Answer: Waste disposal is becoming the biggest problem of all local bodies.
 It is consuming a big chunk of their revenues.
 Even then the points of collection are turning into stinking areas.
 Transport of waste to disposal site is seldom perfect.
 There is stink all the way.
 A lot of waste is thrown on the roads by the vehicles carrying the waste.

 The quantity of waste can be reduced if you form the habit of separation of waste into biodegradable and non-biodegradable parts.